 Hip fracture is a very common injury mainly affecting older people.
 It is one of the most common reasons for being admitted to a bone (orthopaedic) treatment ward in a hospital.
-Around 75,000 hip fractures are treated each year in the UK.
-However, given the UK's ageing population, this number is predicted to double by 2050.
+Over 70,000 hip fractures are currently treated each year in the UK.

-About 8 in 10 people who fracture a hip are women.
-The average age of someone who fractures their hip is 80 years.
+About 7-8 in 10 people who fracture a hip are women.
+The average age of someone who fractures their hip is over 80 years.

 What causes a hip fracture?

 For most older people, a hip fracture happens after a fall, usually just a fall from standing.
 'Thinning' of the bones (osteoporosis) is the leading cause of hip fracture.
 If you have osteoporosis you are more likely to fracture your hip when you fall.
-Osteoporosis means that your bones have become less dense and more honeycombed.
-This makes them more fragile, so that less force is needed to break them.
-(See separate leaflet called Osteoporosis for more detail.)
+Osteoporosis means that your bones have become less dense and more fragile, so that less force is needed to break them.
+(See the leaflet called Osteoporosis for more detail.)